skematt/skematt/README.md

 **[Go to Website](https://joinpoppin.com/)**

 Description
-- The #1 platform for college parties)!
+- The #1 platform for college parties!
 Totaling over 10k users, 600 events, and $100k+ transactions
 - Attendees: Secure your ticket now!
 Hosts: Boost your profits with our platform!

 Technologies used